Quick Answer

 Key Takeaways

-• Carry three lights: a USB-C rechargeable handheld, a headlamp for hands-free tasks, and a disposable-battery backup.
+• Carry three lights minimum: a USB-C rechargeable handheld, a headlamp for hands-free work, and a disposable-battery backup stashed where you can grab it in the dark.

-• Test every flashlight in your kit quarterly — check switches, battery voltage, and O-ring condition.
+• Test every flashlight in your kit quarterly: cycle switches, check battery voltage, inspect O-rings, and clean contacts.

 Best Survival Flashlights for Your Emergency Kit